Sachin-Kumar07/delta-demo/README.md

 # delta-demo
-his is a demo for Git and Github
+This is a demo for Git and Github.